Hazard Reduction burn in Bamarang Nature Reserve

-The NSW National Parks and Wildlife Service (NPWS) is planning a hazard reduction burn in the Bamarang Nature Reserve today, Friday 12 April, weather permitting.
+The NSW National Parks and Wildlife Service (NPWS) will be conducting a hazard reduction burn in Bamarang Nature Reserve, four kilometres west of Nowra, on Wednesday 30 November 2022.

 NPWS Team Leader Julieanne Doyle said the purpose of the burn is to reduce naturally accumulated fuel loads to protect nearby private properties and businesses.

 "We're taking advantage of the forecast favourable conditions and conduct a 27-hectare burn along the north-west corner of Yalwal Road, where it intersects Longreach Road," Ms Doyle said.

 "Weather conditions and fuel moisture must be within certain parameters for the burn to be safe and to achieve its objectives.

 "Weather permitting, the burn will begin at around 10am on Wednesday, with further burning, mop up and patrol continuing on Thursday.

 "Sections of Yalwal and Longreach Roads will be closed for the duration of the burn with traffic control in place.